dotnet/csharplang/proposals/pattern-based-fixed.md

 1)	There is only one such member provided for a type.
 1)	Returns by `ref` or `ref readonly`.
-(readonly is permitted so that authors of immutable/readonly types could implement the pattern)
+(`readonly` is permitted so that authors of immutable/readonly types could implement the pattern without adding writeable API that could be used in safe code)
 1)  T is an unmanaged type.
-(since `T*` becomes the pointer type)
+(since `T*` becomes the pointer type.
+The restriction will naturally expand if/when the notion of "unmanaged" is expanded)
 1)	Returns managed `nullptr` when there is no data to pin – probably the cheapest way to convey emptiness.
-(note that “” string returns a ref to “\0” since strings are zero-terminated)
+(note that “” string returns a ref to '\0' since strings are null-terminated)

 Alternatively for the `#3` we can allow the result in empty cases be undefined or implementation-specific.
 That, however, may make the API more dangerous and prone to abuse and unintended compatibility burdens.

 ## *Translation* ##

 ```C#
     fixed(byte* ptr = thing)